This how-to will walk you through the steps needed to implement push notifications in your application.

 Before starting this how-to, make sure you have completed the following prerequisites:

-- Install Mendix Desktop Modeler from the App Store
+- Install Mendix Desktop Modeler from the Marketplace

-3 Importing the PushNotifications Module from the App Store
+3 Importing the PushNotifications Module from the Marketplace

-The Push Notifications Connector module is published in the Mendix App Store.
-To import it into your project, click App Store in the top right of Modeler, which will open the App Store in a new tab.
+The Push Notifications Connector module is published in the Mendix Marketplace.
+To import it into your app, click the Marketplace icon in the top right of Modeler, which will open the Marketplace in a new tab.
 Search for “Push Notifications Connector” and click the title of the result:

 On the resulting page, click the green Download button.
 Make sure that Add as a new module is selected, and then click Import:

-The Push Notifications Connector assumes that the mobile app and the “back-end” part will reside in the same app project.
+The Push Notifications Connector assumes that the mobile app and the back-end part will reside in the same app.

 4 Installing Module Dependencies